PdIPS/CBX/paper.md

 x^i \gets x^i
 -\lambda \,\Delta t
 \left( x^i - c_\alpha(x) \right)
-+ \sqrt{2\sigma^2 \Delta t}\
++ \sigma\sqrt{\Delta t}\
 \left\| x^i - c_\alpha(x) \right\| \xi^i,
 $$

 where $\Delta t > 0$ is the _step size_ and $\xi^i \sim \mathcal{N}(0,\mathrm{Id})$ are independent, identically distributed, standard normal random vectors.

-As a particle-based family of methods, CBX is conceptually related to other optimisation approaches inspired in biology, like _particle-swarm optimisation_ (PSO) [@kennedy1995particle], physics, like _simulated annealing_ (SA) [@henderson2003theory], or other heuristics [@mohan2012survey;@karaboga2014comprehensive;@yang2009firefly;@bayraktar2013wind].
+As a particle-based family of methods, CBX is conceptually related to other optimisation approaches inspired from biology, like _particle-swarm optimisation_ (PSO) [@kennedy1995particle], physics, like _simulated annealing_ (SA) [@henderson2003theory], or other heuristics [@mohan2012survey;@karaboga2014comprehensive;@yang2009firefly;@bayraktar2013wind].
 However, unlike many such methods, CBX has been designed to be compatible with rigorous convergence analysis at the mean-field level (the infinite-particle limit, see @huang2021MFLCBO).
 Many convergence results have been shown, whether in the original formulation [@carrillo2018analytical;@fornasier2021consensus], for CBO with anisotropic noise [@carrillo2021consensus;@fornasier2021convergence], with memory effects [@riedl2022leveraging], with truncated noise [@fornasier2023consensus], polarised CBO [@bungert2022polarized], and PSO [@qiu2022PSOconvergence].
-The relation between CBO and _stochastic gradient descent_ has been recenty established by @riedl2023gradient, which suggests a previously unknown yet fundamental connection between derive-free and gradient-based approaches.
+The relation between CBO and _stochastic gradient descent_ has been recently established by [@riedl2023gradient], which suggests a previously unknown yet fundamental connection between derivative-free and gradient-based approaches.

 ![Typical evolution of a CBO method minimising the Ackley function [@ackley2012connectionist].](JOSS.png){ width=100% }